Temporal Fair Division of Indivisible Goods with Scheduling: Temporal Fair Division without scheduling

+We first demonstrate that the approximation ratio must depend on the values of the goods.

-\begin{proof} Assume there exists a solution that computes a \(k\)-TEFX allocation.
-Consider the instance with two agents and three goods \(O = \{g_1, g_2, g_3\}\), where agents have identical valuations: \(v(g_1) = v(g_2) = 1\) and \(v(g_3) = \frac{1}{k}\), where \(k > 0\) and is independent of the values of the goods.
+\begin{theorem} There does not exist any algorithm that returns a positive constant approximation for \(\alpha\)-TEFX, even when there are only two agents with identical valuations. \end{theorem} \begin{proof} Assume there exists a solution that computes a \(k\)-TEFX allocation.
+Consider the instance with two agents and three goods \(O = \{g_1, g_2, g_3\}\), where agents have identical valuations: \(v(g_1) = v(g_2) = 1\) and \(v(g_3) = \frac{1}{k} + 1\), where \(k > 0\) and is a constant.
+Let \(g_i\) arrive in round \(i\).
 In order to obtain a \(k\)-TEFX allocation at the first round, \(g_1\) and \(g_2\) must be allocated to each agent, respectively.
 Then, no matter which agent is allocated \(g_3\), we do not obtain a \(k\)-TEFX allocation.
 Without loss of generality, let it be agent \(1\), we have

 which contradicts our assumption. \end{proof}